 All University employees are responsible for managing the records in their custody.
 The University-wide Records Management Principles provide guidance for employees to support their records management efforts.

 Princeton University Records Management is located in the Seeley G. Mudd Manuscript Library, home of the University Archives.
-In addition to providing direction regarding when and how to destroy obsolete records we also facilitate the transfer of permanent records to the University Archives.

 The University Archivist, as authorized by the Board of Trustees, is responsible for determining which University records may be destroyed and which records are to be transferred to the University Archives to be retained permanently for administrative and historical use.
 The University Records Manager, in concert with the University Archivist, works with those responsible for creating and managing University records to identify and classify permanent and non-permanent records and to establish a management plan for those records.